Center for Mexican American Studies at Arlington: History

+After the departure of Director Zlolniski, Dr. Xavier Medina Vidal, an Associate Professor of the Department of Political Science, took the helm in Fall 2022 as the acting CMAS director.

 MAS Minor

 The minor in Mexican American Studies is an interdisciplinary program that offers a strong complement for students majoring in Liberal Arts, Education, Business, Social Work, and Nursing.
 The MAS minor enables the student to explore the Mexican American and Latino experience.

 Distinguished Speaker Series

 The Distinguished Speaker Series is the annual lineup of speakers who are notable figures within the area of Mexican American Studies.
 Notable guest speakers have included Dr. Jorge Casteñeda the former Foreign Minister of Mexico, Maria Hinojosa, NPR Journalist, Pia Orrenius, Vice President & Senior Economist at the Federal Reserve Bank of Dallas, Leo Chavez, anthropology professor at the University of California, Irvine, and Dr. Neil Foley of the University of Texas.